patrickmohrmann/earthdawn4eV2/documentation/Release Notes/V1-0-0/04-Items.md

   ### talents

   Talents are the abilities of adepts.
-They work similar to other abilities with a maximum of 15 ranks.
+They work similar to other abilities with a maximum of 15 ranks. in addtion to the standard ability values, talents have a value for talent category (discipline, optional etc.)

 ## masks